ProvCheck Terms and Conditions

 (c) disclose the other party’s Confidential Information to its personnel or professional advisors on a need-to-know basis only and, in that case, ensure that any personnel or professional advisor to whom it discloses the other party’s Confidential Information is aware of, and complies with, the provisions of clauses 8.1(a) and 8.1(b).

-The obligation of confidentiality in clause 8.1 does not apply to any disclosure or use of Confidential Information:
+8.2.
+Permitted disclosure: The obligation of confidentiality in clause 8.1 does not apply to any disclosure or use of Confidential Information:

 (b) required by law (including under the rules of any stock exchange);